tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-2.md

 if (dt > 1/12) dt=1/12;
 ```

 Note that if `dt` is greater than 1/12 of a second we will clamp it to 1/12 of a second.
-When could `dt` be that large?:
+When could `dt` be that large?
 - #1 - when first starting the game up
 - #2 - when the user creates a new browser tab in the same window as the game, `app.ticker` will pause the updates.
 If the user returns 5 seconds later, `dt` will now be 5 instead of 1/60, which will wreck the game animation.